moisespr123/paq8px_scripts/readme.md

   -mt, --multithread    Compresses each file on a separate thread.
 This creates individual
                         archives with just one file -n, --nativecpu       Use the native CPU version.
-These versions usually ends with _nativecpu and may provideperformane improvements on your machine over the generic version
+These versions usually ends with _nativecpu and may provide performane improvements on your machine over the generic version
 ```